romin771/RomIn---Test-Api-with-Postman/README.md

 * Click on the `Tests` tab.
-* Create a test that cheks the status code is `OK`.
+* Create a test to cheks the status code is `OK`.
-* Create a test that checks the status code is `200`.
+* Create a test to checks the status code is `200`.
 * Create a test to checks that 15 friends are retrieved.
 * After writing your tests, click on `Send` again to see if your tests pass or fail.